GoogleChrome/developer.chrome.com/site/en/blog/progress-in-the-privacy-sandbox-2021-09/index.md

 The [**Attribution Reporting
 API**](https://developer.chrome.com/docs/privacy-sandbox/attribution-reporting/)
-enables functionality to measure events on one site, like clicking or viewing an ad that leads to a conversion on another site—again, all without being able to track the individual on that cross-site journey.
+enables functionality to measure events on one site, like clicking or viewing an ad, that lead to a conversion on another site—again, all without being able to track the individual on that cross-site journey.

 Developer feedback has been very active here, with [Yahoo!
 Japan providing a